PatchDenoiser: Parameter-efficient multi-scale patch learning and fusion denoiser for Low-dose CT imaging: Discussion

 \section{Discussion}

-The results demonstrate that PatchDenoiser achieves competitive denoising performance while maintaining high computational efficiency.
-This represents a an important contribution to architectural design, as many recent denoising models rely on large-scale networks with substantial computational and energy demands, which are increasingly unfavorable from both economic and environmental perspectives.
-PatchDenoiser offers a good trade-off by explicitly decomposing the denoising process into local texture modeling and global context aggregation, combined with an efficient multi-scale patching strategy and spatially aware feature fusion.
+The experimental results demonstrate that PatchDenoiser achieves decent denoising performance while maintaining high computational efficiency.
+This highlights an important direction in architectural design, as many recent medical image denoising models rely on large-scale deep networks with substantial computational and energy demands, which are increasingly less desirable from both economic and environmental perspectives.
+In contrast, PatchDenoiser provides a favorable trade-off by explicitly decomposing the denoising process into local texture modeling and global context aggregation, supported by an efficient multi-scale patching strategy and spatially aware feature fusion.